 Art History and Museum Studies (upcoming program)

 Strong liberal arts programs require community outreach opportunities wherein students are allowed to serve both their immediate communities and the larger, global community.
-Following are some of the outreach programs at Lynchburg College:
+Following are some of the outreach programs at University of Lynchburg:

 Provides free memory screenings for underserved residents of the greater Lynchburg area, along with workshops for caregivers.
 The Center participates in the downtown Aging and Caregivers Resource Center.